-Samsung Galaxy S22 vs S22 Ultra: Differences compared
+Samsung Galaxy S22 vs S22 Plus vs S22 Ultra: What are the differences?

 Conclusion

-The Samsung Galaxy S22 and S22+ share the same design and the same specifications, expect for physical size, battery capacity and fast charging capabilities.
+The Samsung Galaxy S22 and S22+ share the same design and the same specifications, except for physical size, battery capacity and fast charging capabilities.

-The S22 Ultra is the largest of the three devices and the most capable in terms of camera, at least on paper.
+The S22 Ultra is the largest of the three devices and the most capable in terms of camera.
 It also offers a bump in display resolution and a lower refresh rate capability, and it has more RAM and storage options, as well as a larger battery capacity.
-Additionally, it offers an S Pen built into it, differentiating it further from the other two handsets.
+Additionally, it offers the S Pen built into it, differentiating it further from the other two handsets and offering a range of additional options.

-You pay the price for the S22 Ultra though, even it is the clear winner in terms of specs, so consider what features are most important to you and weigh up whether they are worth the cash.
+You pay the price for the S22 Ultra though, even though it is the clear winner in terms of specs, so consider what features are most important to you and weigh up whether they are worth the cash.
 You might find the standard Galaxy S22 models meet your needs and you can save yourself some money instead.